An atmospheric castle town known as “Little Kyoto,” a steam locomotive and more

 During the four centuries of Masuda clan rule, cultural pursuits flourished under its patronage

 Most of Tsuwano's major draws, such as the samurai district of Tonomachi, Taikodani Inari Shrine and the castle ruins, are easily reached on foot or on rented bicycles.
 The town is home to some unique events and festivals like Sagimai , the elegant Heron Dance, and the thrilling horseback archery known as yabusame .
-Thatched temples, sake breweries and a small Christian church are some of the reasons Tsuwano earned its nickname.
+Thatched temples, sake breweries and a small Christian church is why Tsuwano is called "Little Kyoto."

 Some visitors come just for a day on their way to or from the nearby tourist spots of Hagi or Yamaguchi , but you can easily spend a couple of days here exploring the sights.
 There is a wide range of museums dedicated to local personalities like the great novelist and poet Mori Ogai whose childhood home is viewable next door, and Mitsumasa Anno, an illustrator and writer of children's books.